zegamer/ThatOldMovieGuy/README.md

 This twitterbot requires Python 3.7 [[Download]] to work.

 #### Cloning repository
-Either download from [here] or use the git shell
+Either download from [here] or use the git shell.
-> Terminal will prompt for your username and password
 ```sh
 $ git clone https://github.com/zegamer/Fdt-ITech-Twitterbot.git
 ```